lean-mind/tdd-book-examples/README.md

 ## Structure of the examples

-## tdd-kotlin
+## tdd-python

-All examples with different language's of the original book in 2020 are here.
+All examples with python as main language of the original book in 2020 are here.